bradlys/checkin/readme.md

 ### Getting started

 The first step is to just say, "no".
 CIA is currently not ready for deployment.
 But, I'm not going to stop you from reading on and trying anyway.
 The second step is to checkout the latest (hopefully) stable release of CIA.
+Follow up with good configuration settings below.

 ### Database configuration